cdapio/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

 Custom Logging Pipeline
 =======================
-For a custom logging pipeline, you can take the previous example ``logback.xml`` file, modify it,and place it in the <>.
+For a custom logging pipeline, you would create and configure a ``logback.xml`` file, configuring loggers and appenders based on your requirements, and place the file at the path specified by ``log.process.pipeline.config.dir``.

 For every file configured, a separate logging pipeline is created.
 Though CDAP has been tested with multiple logging pipelines and appenders, the fewer of each that are specified